aimms/how-to/Articles/333/333-update-webui-version.rst

 Download examples are available in each section below.

-AIMMS 4.17: Sets in selection widget
+AIMMS 4.17: Sets in Selection Widget
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 AIMMS 4.16 is the last version where selection widget could contain AIMMS sets as contents (and pressing ``select all`` in the selection widget):